micmejia/bible-dump/AMPC/Luke/Luke 12.md

 Consider the lilies, how they grow.
-They neither [wearily] toil nor spin _nor_ _weave_; yet I tell you, even Solomon in all his glory (his splendor and magnificence) was not arrayed like one of these.
+They neither [wearily] toil nor spin nor weave; yet I tell you, even Solomon in all his glory (his splendor and magnificence) was not arrayed like one of these.